 How to disable your location in the Diagnostic & Usage Data

 Although Apple claims that personal data is not logged or is removed from any reports before they are sent to Cupertino, Apple does use location services to identify the general location of a device.
 It does so in order to analyze wireless or cellular performance issues when looking at the diagnostic data.

-Settings > Privacy > Location Services > System Services > and disable the toggle for Diagnostics & Usage
+To do so, go to Settings > Privacy > Location Services > System Services > and disable the toggle for iPhone Analytics.

 Hopefully, this overview of your device’s diagnostic data provides a better look into what the data contains, how it’s used, and how you can personally manage it.
 If you have any additional questions, observations, or concerns, please feel free to share them in the comment section below.

 Check out next: